LebJe/ArArchiveKit/README.md

 let data = reader[header: header]
 ```

+# Examples

+-   `Exaples/Foundationless`: This example shows how to use ArArchiveKit to read an archive using only `Darwin.C`/`Glibc`/`ucrt`.

 ## Other Platforms

-ArArchiveKit doesn't depend on any library, `Foundation`, or `Darwin`/`Glibc` - only the Swift standard library.
+ArArchiveKit doesn't depend on any library, `Foundation`, or `Darwin`/`Glibc`/`ucrt` - only the Swift standard library.
 It should compile on any platform where the standard library compiles.

 ### Windows

-ArArchiveKit is currently being built on windows, but not tested, as the [Swift Package Manager Resources](https://github.com/apple/swift-evolution/blob/main/proposals/0271-package-manager-resources.md) doesn't seem to work (or isn't available) on Windows.
+ArArchiveKit is currently being built on Windows, but not tested, as the [Swift Package Manager Resources](https://github.com/apple/swift-evolution/blob/main/proposals/0271-package-manager-resources.md) doesn't seem to work (or isn't available) on Windows.

 ## Contributing